Meet The Team

-A team of ex Amazonians and Amazon experts
+A group of ex Amazonians and Amazon experts

 We are a team of ex Amazonians and Amazon experts from North America and Europe.
-We have expertise in vendor and seller management, marketing, copywriting, advertising and catalogue and product management.
+We have expertise in vendor and seller management, marketing, copywriting, advertising, translation and catalogue and product management.

 We have been working with Amazon since 2004.
 These were pre-Vendor Central and Seller Central days!
 We have evolved with Amazon, developing skill sets and knowledge to help sellers and vendors be successful on Amazon.

 I started my career in buying, working for a chain of bricks and mortar stores in the UK.
 An opportunity to work for Amazon came up in 2004, and what felt like a risky move at that time, was the best step I took.
 I spent over 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
 During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks over from the retail teams to the vendor support team in India, this included travelling to Chennai to support them through the transition.
 I even remember the launch of Vendor Central… now I am showing my age!